 Like I said before, while I’m at work I browse dozens of different recipes, probably daily.
 And some days Nate even browses the recipes with me, so we can find something that we both think will be delicious for dinner.
-Earlier this week, we came upon the fine cooking website and slightly adapted this recipe for our dinner.
 This chicken tasted as good as these pictures look.
 This is definitely one we’ll be having again and again.
 And I’d highly recommend it to you.

 2 TBS dark brown sugar

 1 TBS salt

 1 tsp pepper

 3 -4 chicken breasts (or whichever piece of the chicken you like most)

 1/4 cup hoisin sauce

 1/4 cup maple syrup